|

 Abstract

-This paper establishes properties of optimal forecasts under general loss functions,
+This paper establishes properties of optimal forecasts under general loss

-an empirical application to U.S. inflation forecasting.
+methods through an empirical application to U.S. inflation forecasting.

 Keywords: forecast evaluation, loss function,